-Guiding Principles for Effective History and Social Science Curriculum
+Guiding Principles for Effective History and Social Science Education

-Guiding Principle 1 An effective history and social science curriculum teaches students about the legacy of democratic government.
+An effective history and social science education teaches students about the legacy of democratic government.

 Study of history and social science prepares students to understand their rights and responsibilities as informed residents and citizens of a democratic society and to appreciate the shared values of this country.
 To become informed citizens, students need to acquire knowledge and experience of